Bryce to Zion

 Today our cumulative descent will take us 5,200 feet down into Zion itself.
 We begin gliding through the aspen trees descending and descending and descending.
 At last we will cross the North Fork of the Virgin River and begin an ascent through Orderville Gulch.
 We pop out on the road, and after another mile or two we reach the red pavement of Zion, heralding the entrance of the park.
 Once inside the park prepare for one of the most beautiful sections of road riding you will ever do.
 After a quick van ride through the tunnel, we will ride into Springdale and our well-deserved lodging at the Cliffrose Lodge and Gardens.
 Tonight, dinner will be at one of our favorite restaurants, the Bit and Spur.
 TOTAL MILEAGE: 48 miles (our support vehicle is always available)

-On our last day we will do one of Zion’s classic hikes, either Angels Landing or the Zion Narrows.
+On our last day we will do one of Zion’s classic hikes, the Zion Narrows.
 We will begin on our bikes, riding north through the park under the Great White Throne, the West Temple, and the Mountain of the Sun.
-If we choose Angels Landing we will hike up into the cliff tops with views in all directions.
-If weather permits, we can attempt the Zion Narrows, one of the Colorado Plateau’s most spectacular canyons.
-In June and September this hike may not be possible due to high water levels.
+The Zion Narrows is one of the Colorado Plateau’s most spectacular canyons.
+The Virgin River has cut down through the sandstone for almost a million years, creating an amazingly narrow canyon.
+In places, the river completely fills the canyon.
+In June and September this hike may not be possible due to high water levels, but we have many other incredible options.
 Yet in the hot summer months when the water flow is lower, we can hike right through it.
 We’ll have lunch on the trail today, and after our ride back down the canyon, we’ll load up for the shuttle back to St. George.
 TOTAL MILEAGE: 16 miles riding, 4 - 8 miles hiking

 We will be without vehicle support during some sections of the ride.
 Itineraries are subject to change due to weather, road conditions, rider safety, and other factors which may affect the logistics of the adventure.